 What to do when you’re about to lose a big client

-A sad truth about business is that big clients will choose to move on and client relationships will come to an end.
+A sad truth about business is that losing clients is inevitable and client relationships will come to an end.
 How they end, however, is up to you.

 In my last article I shared some warning signs that might indicate you’re about to lose a client.

-The prospect can be scary, trigger uncertainty and, depending on the size of the client, fear about the future.
-But, it’s also a part of doing business.
+The prospect of losing clients can be scary, trigger uncertainty and, depending on the size of the client, fear about the future.
+But, losing clients is also a part of doing business.
 We have to learn to deal with issues like this, especially as soloists.

 So, what do we do if we think we’re about to lose a client?

 "Remember, clients don’t really want to move on – changing providers or suppliers for anything is painful. "

 I’ve found these five action steps help reassure me that I’ve done everything I can to bring about a positive outcome for all: